 Srinivas Avasarala’s third directorial has a free-spirited vibe and earnest performances but can’t rise above its over-simplistic plot

 Sanjay (Naga Shaurya) and his senior Anupama (Malvika Nair) are college buddies who stick together through their thick and thin.
 They move abroad to study further, have a jolly good time, fall in love eventually until a tricky phase in their relationship forces them to part ways.
-Even as they try to move on in life, their past continues to haunt them.
+Even as the couple tries to move on in life, their past continues to haunt them.

-Phalana Abbayi Phalana Ammayi is actor, director Srinivas Avasarala’s attempt to marry the aesthetics and realism of indie cinema to a familiar, mainstream plot.
-The story, revolving around the highs and lows in a relationship of two college buddies, is intentionally generic.
+Phalana Abbayi Phalana Ammayi is actor-director Srinivas Avasarala’s attempt to marry the aesthetics and realism of indie cinema to a familiar, mainstream plot.
+The story, revolving around the highs and lows in a relationship between two college buddies, is intentionally generic.
 The treatment is very matter-of-fact sans any effort to heighten the drama or lend it a cinematic flavour.

 Narrated across seven chapters (a connection with the saptapadi ritual?), there are intentional jumps in the storytelling.
 The director doesn’t spell out the obvious, leaves aspects to the viewer’s imagination and keeps his setup compact with a limited bunch of characters.
 He delves into an immensely personal space between the protagonists and their conflicts are largely internal.

 Though one can comprehend this effort to tell a relatable story bereft of cliches and conventional storytelling norms, Phalana Abbayi.. as a premise is too simplistic (and not simple).
-The laidback vibe, the raw sound design, the free-flowing dialogues are good hooks to grab your eyeballs though it’s a struggle to find some substance beneath the veneer.
+The laidback vibe, the raw sound design, and the free-flowing dialogues grab your eyeballs initially though it’s a struggle to find some substance beneath the veneer.